space

 Second, you say you have a boyfriend.
 Well, if he really “cared” about you as he most likely says he does, then why isn’t he helping you pay for your treatment?

 All of which goes to show that healing from fundamental narcissism does not come from others caring about you—or “loving” you.
 This common love is just a form of bribery to make you feel desired, and it will always fail in some way.
 Healing comes from your willingness to give real love—emotional qualities such as patience, forbearance, compassion, mercy, and understanding—to others despite the pain and disappointment they inflict on you.
-And you achieve this healing because a psychotherapist cares enough about the work to do a good job helping you.
+And you achieve this healing because a psychotherapist cares enough about the work to uphold boundaries and do a good job helping you.

 arrow